 In addition, pig farmers increasingly use wind turbines, methane digesters and solar panels to power their farms.
 Some farmers are now carbon negative and are able to provide energy back to the power grid for use by others in their region.
 Farms also set aside sections of their land for natural vegetation called buffer strips and tree windbreaks.
 These improve air, soil and water quality and provide wildlife habitat.

-Over the past 50 years, pig farms have reduced their environmental impact by using5:
+Over the past 50 years, pig farms have reduced their environmental impact by using:

-Led by Purdue University with EPA oversight, NAEMS monitored the sites in nine states from 2007 to 2009 to measure emissions of particulate matter, ammonia, hydrogen sulfide and volatile organic compounds.7 The study was conducted at pork production facilities in North Carolina, Indiana, Iowa and Oklahoma, and consisted of six finishing sites and four sow farms.8
+Led by Purdue University with EPA oversight, NAEMS monitored the sites in nine states from 2007 to 2009 to measure emissions of particulate matter, ammonia, hydrogen sulfide and volatile organic compounds.
+The study was conducted at pork production facilities in North Carolina, Indiana, Iowa and Oklahoma, and consisted of six finishing sites and four sow farms.

 Overall, greenhouse gas emissions from U.S. animal agriculture have remained relatively consistent while protein production has dramatically increased due to improved feed efficiencies, better manure management strategies and efficient use of cropland.
-Agriculture accounts for 9.39% of U.S. greenhouse gas emissions, and pork production accounts for just 0.46%.10
+Agriculture accounts for 9% of U.S. greenhouse gas emissions, and pork production accounts for less than 0.3%.